 Vertical talus is diagnosed at birth.
-It is a rare deformity that babies are born with and is also called congenital vertical talus.
+It is a rare deformity in babies and is also called congenital vertical talus.
 One or both feet may be affected and it can cause flatfoot.

 It is not painful for the newborn or toddler; however, left untreated it can lead to disability and discomfort later in life.